 A secured credit card is often used for rebuilding credit.
 A cash deposit is needed to activate the card.
 This is used as a collateral should anything happen.
 The money also becomes the credit line.
 So, if $200 is put in as a deposit, purchases can be made up to that amount.

 Over time, a bank typically rewards the consumer for on-time payments.
 More money can be added to increase credit limits, or the limit can be increased without any additional money added to the account.
-This is a great motivational feature for those who require a credit card for poor credit.
+This is a great motivational feature for those who require a credit card for bad credit.

 Obtaining A Secured Credit Card